jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 func === func // true
 ```

 Comparing the same reference is true because `obj` refers to the same address in memory.
 You might be thinking what happens if I mutate `obj`?
-Will equality still be true?

 ```js
 const obj = {}